Isiah Kiner-Falefa Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals' 4.55 team ERA ranks 24th among all league pitching staffs.
+- The Cardinals have the 25th-ranked team ERA among all league pitching staffs (4.55).

-- The Cardinals will send Flaherty (4-5) to the mound to make his 16th start of the season.
-He is 4-5 with a 4.95 ERA and 80 strikeouts in 80 2/3 innings pitched.
+- Montgomery (5-7) gets the starting nod for the Cardinals in his 17th start of the season.
+He has a 3.52 ERA in 92 2/3 innings pitched, with 85 strikeouts.

-- His last time out came on Monday, June 19 against the Washington Nationals, when the righty went 6 1/3 innings, surrendering six earned runs while giving up 10 hits.
+- His most recent appearance was on Tuesday against the Houston Astros, when the left-hander tossed 6 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.